The Wonder

 Our lives are, in part, a series of losses.
 Burdened by shortcomings and misfortune, we find ourselves time and again needing to replace lost ableness and closeness.

 Take time to mull the eight healthy notions that follow.
-Keep in mind that getting the healing-ball rolling happens best when empathic-humility brings about a show of mercy.
+Keep in mind that getting the healing-ball rolling happens best when helpful humility brings about a show of mercy.

 78